Hackagent

 Key Features

-• Tool misuse evaluation
+• Goal hijacking and tool misuse evaluation

 • HuggingFace dataset integration